 Don recognizes this dilemma, and has developed the Ecological Model to enhance student learning wile developing prosocial conduct.
-The model reflects over 3 decades of classroom observations in more than 200 schools and private agencies.
+The model reflects four decades of classroom observations in 283 schools and 37 private agencies.
 It addresses…

 - Increased student diversity

 - Diminished self-motivation

 - Focus on social popularity / peer pressure

 - Social-behavioral immaturity

 The environment of public education is changing.
 Don’s training helps today’s teachers manage their classrooms.